-- Which Service is the project for?

-- Project Title.

-- Amount Requested for FY25.

-- Program (Is the funding request for construction, unspecified minor construction, or planning and design?).

-- Project Location (State/Territory Title). - Installation Name (Location Title). - Is the project on the FY25-FY29 FYDP?
-If so, which fiscal year? - Is the project on a FY25 Service or Combatant Command unfunded requirements/unfunded priorities list (UFRs/UPLs)? - Does the project have a DD Form 1391? - If a Reserve Component project, does it require a State funding match?
-Is this project at or above 35% design complete? - Can the project funds be obligated in FY25? - Has a corresponding request been submitted to HASC for inclusion in the FY25 NDAA?
+- Which Service is the project for? - Project Title. - Amount Requested for FY26. - Program (Is the funding request for construction, unspecified minor construction, or planning and design?). - Project Location (State/Territory Title). - Installation Name (Location Title). - Is the project on the FY26-FY30 FYDP?
+If so, which fiscal year? - Is the project on a FY26 Service or Combatant Command unfunded requirements/unfunded priorities list (UFRs/UPLs)? - Does the project have a DD Form 1391, have you included it the submission? - If a Reserve Component project, does it require a State funding match? - Is this project at or above 35% design complete? - Can the project funds be obligated in FY26? - Has a corresponding request been submitted to HASC for inclusion in the FY26 NDAA?
 If a project was previously authorized in a NDAA, please provide the fiscal year. - Who is the point of contact in the requesting office?